 Cameron Herold – Let’s raise kids to be entrepreneurs

-Cameron Herold wants parents and teachers to recognize – and foster – entrepreneurial talent in kids.
+Cameron Herold wants parents and teachers to recognise – and foster – entrepreneurial talent in kids.
 As was the case when he was younger, a child that appears to be a problem pupil may have hidden potential to become a maverick.
 Unfortunately, in both the educational system and society, entrepreneurial talent often gets overlooked.
-In his speech he describes various projects he did as a young boy and discusses what today’s parents could do to hone entrepreneurial talent in their kids.
+In his speech, he describes various projects he did as a young boy and discusses what today’s parents could do to hone entrepreneurial talent in their kids.

 Ken Robinson – How to escape education’s death valley

-Ken Robinson talks about the three most important principles for the human mind to flourish: human beings are naturally different and diverse; curiosity is natural for humans; and humankind is inherently creative.
+Ken Robinson talks about the three most important principles for the human mind to flourish: human beings are naturally different and diverse; curiosity is natural for humans, and humankind is inherently creative.
 He goes on to suggest how we could change the education system which currently works against these three principles and achieve a culture of curiosity – not compliance.
 A system which would be human, not mechanical.

 Ken Robinson – Bring on the learning revolution!

 In another speech, Ken Robinson argues that the education system dislocates many people from their natural talents.
 What we currently have, is essentially an industrial model of education which is based on linearity and conformity.
 It simply measures and groups people instead of actually developing their abilities.
-As a result we make very poor use of our talents.
+As a result, we make very poor use of our talents.
 Many people go through their whole lives just “getting on with it” and get no real pleasure from what they do.

 Ramsey Musallam – 3 Rules to spark learning